 This formulation of gesture—as movements that produce, reproduce, and potentially interrupt embodied structures of power—has proved immensely powerful for theorists of gender (Butler 1988, Butler 1990, Diamond 1988), as well as for scholars who have tracked the performative and world-making dimensions of sexuality, race, class, religion, and secularism (Muñoz 1999, Brooks 2006, Pellegrini 2009).
 This emphasis on the body’s movements as citational, or indeed quotable—as bearing witness to histories of power inscribed on the body and to the body’s capacity to rewrite those histories (Roach 1996, Brooks 2006, Bernstein 2011)—has had a major impact on the fields of American studies and cultural studies.
 Importantly, in speaking of the body as citational or scripted, performance studies scholars have complicated the distinction between textual and embodied histories; we read history, but we also enact and reenact it in our daily movement through the world (Bernstein 2011, Schneider 2011).
 So while linguists have studied the semiotics of gesture, linking it to the historical development of spoken and written alphabets (Kendon 2004), scholars of performance such as Diana Taylor (2003) and Rebecca Schneider (2011) have read the body itself as a nonlinguistic (or not simply linguistic) archive, a kinetic form of cultural retention as well as loss and disappearance.
 This work has opened up important new sites for inquiry by displacing the primacy of textual archives, enabling scholars to recover forms of cultural production that elude or exceed the demands of authoritative or written histories.

 Phenomenological, sociological, and performative understandings of physical behavior coalesce in affect theory, which extends this focus on gesture as indexing the more informal operations of power.
 At least since Charles Darwin’s The Expression of the Emotions in Man and Animals (1872), scholars have noted the close connection between emotion and physical movement.
 Extending Darwin’s attention to the gestural expression of grief, anxiety, surprise, joy, and other emotions, affect theorists have considered gesture less an instrument of communication than a mode of relation and encounter.
 By approaching gesture as a site for the transmission of feelings, as well as for everyday modes of desire, contact, and adaptation, affect theorists have helped cultural studies to describe the way that, as anthropologist Kathleen Stewart puts it, “power can begin as a secret kept or as a gesture glimpsed in a hallway” (2007, 84).
 Affect theory describes gesture as fleeting and hard to fix, neither an action nor an event in the way we conventionally understand these terms.
-Cultural theorist Lauren Berlant explains that gesture is “only a potential event, the initiation of something present that could accrue density, whether dramatic or not” (Berlant 2011).
-For many scholars of affect, there is an ethical dimension in paying attention to such “gestures, traces, and activities” (Love 2010).
+Cultural theorist Lauren Berlant explains that gesture is “only a potential event, the initiation of something present that could accrue density,” while political philosopher Erin Manning observes that even the most minor gesture can “creat[e] sites of dissonance, staging disturbances that open experience to new modes of expression” (Berlant 2011, Manning 2016).
+For many scholars of affect, there is an ethical dimension in paying attention to these relational movements.
 By observing forms of gestural contact that precede or resist sense-making, we glean the power and possibility that such encounters hold for how we structure social and political life.

 The cumulative effect of this scholarly work has been to turn our attention toward the historical and ethical dimensions of gesture, allowing us to interrogate how bodies move through the world in relation to other bodies.
 As an analytic category, gesture connects the minute and the everyday (the “mere gesture”) to the structures of power that operate in and through it.
 A wave, a wink, a look, or a smile; a time card punched or a camera button pressed; a salute in the theater or in the street; arms raised for the police or in protest.
 If gestures can signal both long histories of power and the promise of something new, then we might ask, along with the poet Claudia Rankine, “How do you make a body accountable for its language, its positioning?”
 (Sharma 2014).
 Situated at the meeting point between communication and performance, transmission and transformation, gesture today is a way of naming (and thus reckoning with) how bodies are positioned, what they endure, and what potentialities they might enact.